samliew/SO-mod-userscripts/README.md

 *Can you see the link in the post below?*
 <br>![screenshot](https://raw.githubusercontent.com/samliew/SO-mod-userscripts/master/images/Screenshot_2018-05-22_220555.png)
-- Appends `-shortlink` to short link texts in posts and comments so they can be easily seen and clicked on
+- Appends `_link` to short link texts in posts and comments so they can be easily seen and clicked on
+- Link is also bolded and color set to red
-- E.g.: Link `.` visually becomes `.-shortlink`
+- E.g.: Link `.` visually becomes `._link`
 <br>![screenshot](https://raw.githubusercontent.com/samliew/SO-mod-userscripts/master/images/Screenshot_2018-05-22_220534.png)